ryanfitzer/csscat/readme.md

 - `files` {Array} (Optional) An array of files to use instead of searching the `dir` path.

     - If the paths are not absolute, they must be relative to the file from which `csscat.init` is invoked.
-    - If the `dir` path is defined, the paths cannot be absolute, they must be relative to the `dir` path.
+    - If the `dir` path is defined, the paths must be relative to the `dir` path.

 - `optimize` {Boolean} Minify via CSSMin.